vdhulst/idavie_docs/docs/source/installation_and_configuration.rst

   #. take the headset off

-  #. make sure the iDaVIE Desktop GUI is front and center and no other windows are in front of it
+  #. make sure the iDaVIE Desktop GUI is front and centre and no other windows are in front of it

   #. use the Windows search function (lower left hand corner - says Type here to search), and type audio